sjwatts119/Music-Showcase/README.md

 ### How It Works
 - Daily scheduled jobs fetch new releases and playlists from Spotify.
-- Data is stored in the database to minimize API calls and improve performance.
+- Data is stored in the database to minimise API calls and improve performance.
 - Content is displayed using Livewire components with infinite scrolling.
 - The application automatically handles Spotify's pagination to ensure all content is collected.